AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

 >Before you begin configuring a metric for currency conversion, consider the following:
 >
 >* The metric you select for currency conversion must have a numeric type (Double, Long, Integer, Short, Byte).
 >* Set up your Customer Journey Analytics connection to contain at least one event dataset that holds a currency code dimension for every event containing a currency metric.
 That currency code dimension uses an alphabetic currency code conforming to the [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) standard for representing currencies.
-These values should be in full uppercase format such as USD for $, EUR for &euro;, GBP for £.
+These values should be in full uppercase format, such as USD for $, EUR for &euro;, GBP for £.

 To determine how currencies are displayed and converted for a given metric:

-1. Begin configuring the metric for which you want to use currency as the format, as described above.
+1. Begin configuring the metric for which you want to use currency as the format, as described above, in [Configure format settings for a metric](#configure-format-settings-for-a-metric).

 1. With the metric selected, make the following selections in the [!UICONTROL **Format**] section on the right side of the page: